kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

 ## What you will need to have ready

-Create an application that includes two blank fields with IDs 'space', 'spas' and add three table fields below them with IDs 'sales_record_table', 'task_management_table', 'sales_order_table'.
+Create an application that includes two blank fields with IDs 'space' and 'spas', and add three table fields below them with IDs 'sales_record_table' and 'task_management_table', 'sales_order_table'.

 ## JavaScript and CSS Customization